What is Luxury?

 Yes, we manufacture leather bags and leather accessories.
 And the bloody trail created by leather bags, shoes and car seats may lead back to the Amazon, or to India, Bangladesh and China.
 Not as far as we are concerned: we strive to offer transparency, because transparency is a prerequisite for sustainability.
 Unfortunately, uncertainty still reigns at the moment because the market is global and huge quantities of leather and leather goods are being dumped onto the market.
 That is why we find it critically important to know our suppliers personally and work with tanneries that incorporate waste water recycling into the tanning process.
 This only happens in Europe.

 We take full advantage of the capability of European suppliers to produce our bags using sustainable methods throughout the entire manufacturing process – all the way through to the packaging that is used to ship our products all over the world.
 Another important factor is that each bag is crafted by hand.
 We procure everything we need to produce our bags in Europe: the leather, the lining, the thread, the rivets, the zips, the magnets… even the gold thread.
 Since export duties have increased so much and the transport to France by plane produces more CO2 than if we transported everything by road, we decided to relocate production from Casablanca to France this year.
-Unfortunately, “Made in France” is more prestigious than France and the production location in France embodies “savoir-faire”, so we are spending more money on luxury.
+Unfortunately, “Made in France” is more prestigious than Casablanca and the production location in France embodies “savoir-faire”, so we are spending more money on luxury.

 My Two Cents